-If a student's religious beliefs conflict with the requirement that the student be immunized, the student must present a notarized form signed by the student (or by the guardian, if the student is a minor) stating that immunization conflicts with the religious tenets and practices of the guardians and student.
-This certificate will be maintained as part of the student's immunization records.
+If a student's religious beliefs conflict with the requirement that the student be immunized, the student must present a form signed by the student (or by the parent, if the student is a minor) stating that immunization conflicts with the religious tenets and practices of the parents and student.
+This form will be maintained as part of the student's immunization records.

-If a student should not be immunized for medical reasons, the student or guardian must present a certificate signed by a health care provider who is licensed, certified, or otherwise authorized by the laws of any state or Canada to provide health care under Montana law, is authorized within the provider's scope of practice to administer immunizations to which the exemption applies, and has previously provided health care to the student seeking the exemption or has administered an immunization to which the student has had an adverse reaction.
+If a student should not be immunized for medical reasons, the student or parent must present a certificate signed by a health care provider who is licensed, certified, or otherwise authorized by the laws of any state or Canada to provide health care under Montana law, is authorized within the provider's scope of practice to administer immunizations to which the exemption applies, and has previously provided health care to the student seeking the exemption or has administered an immunization to which the student has had an adverse reaction.
 This certificate must indicate the specific nature and probable duration of the medical condition or circumstances which contraindicate immunization.
 This certificate will be maintained as part of the student's immunization records.
-For further information, see Policy 3413.
+For further information, see Policy 3110 and Policy 3413.

-LAW ENFORCEMENT

-Questioning of Students
+LAW ENFORCEMENT Questioning of Students

-- Law enforcement or social service workers must contact students through the administrative office.
+Law enforcement or social service workers must contact students through the administrative office.
 Students will not usually be questioned or interviewed by law enforcement or other lawful authorities while at school.
-When law enforcement officers or other lawful authorities, however, wish to question or interview a student at school or the principal requests that the student be interviewed at school: - The administrator shall verify and record the identity of the officer or other authority. - If the interview is not at the request of the principal, the principal shall ascertain the authority of law enforcement to question or interview the student at the school.
+When law enforcement officers or other lawful authorities, however, wish to question or interview a student at school or the principal requests that the student be interviewed at school:

+- The principal shall verify and record the identity of the officer or other authority. - If the interview is not at the request of the principal, the principal shall ascertain the authority of law enforcement to question or interview the student at the school.
 If the interview is by court order or other exigencies exist (concern about loss/damage of evidence, flight from jurisdiction, or health, safety, or welfare of the student or other students or staff), the principal has the discretion to allow the interview to take place.
-Otherwise, if law enforcement can reasonably interview the student at a time when the student is not in school, the principal may, absent a court order or warrant, deny the request for an immediate interview of a student. - The principal will make reasonable efforts to notify guardians unless the officer produces a court order prohibiting the notification of the guardians. - In the event that a guardian cannot be present or cannot be reached, the principal will observe the interview. - Law enforcement must comply with all legal requirements regarding notification of guardians and consent prior to interviewing students. - Social service workers may be permitted to interview students at a school consistent with Montana law.
+Otherwise, if law enforcement can reasonably interview the student at a time when the student is not in school, the principal may, absent a court order or warrant, deny the request for an immediate interview of a student. - The principal will make reasonable efforts to notify parents unless the officer produces a court order prohibiting the notification of the parents. - In the event that a parent cannot be present or cannot be reached, the principal will observe the interview. - Law enforcement must comply with all legal requirements regarding notification of parents and consent prior to interviewing students. - Social service workers may be permitted to interview students at a school consistent with Montana law.
+The principal will observe the meeting if the social service worker declines to notify the parents.